Herb Hunter (footballer): Family

 He was one of five sons and five daughters of George Frederick Hunter (1832–1907), an English civil engineer born at Ramsgate, who took over the established Kent Brewery, in McRae street, Bendigo, and Elizabeth Humphreys, whom he married on 11 September 1862.
 He was born in Bendigo (then known as Sandhurst), on 18 November 1881.

 Education

 Educated at Caulfield Grammar School and Melbourne Grammar School, he studied dentistry whilst resident at Trinity College at the University of Melbourne, where he gained the diploma for L.D.S.
 (Licentiate of Dental Surgery) in December 1904.

 He went on to continue his studies at the University of Pennsylvania, where he gained a D.D.S.
 (Doctor of Dental Surgery) in 1906.

 He became a member of the Australian College of Dentistry in 1906, and was registered to practise in the State of Victoria on 20 December 1907.

-Whilst at the University of Pennsylvania he was admitted to the Delta Sigma Delta (ΔΣΔ) dental fraternity.
+Whilst at the University of Pennsylvania he was admitted to the Delta Sigma Delta dental fraternity.